kubedb/cli/docs/guides/elasticsearch/snapshot/scheduled_backup.md

 You can customize pod template spec and volume claim spec for the backup jobs by customizing `backupSchedule` section.

-Some common customization sample is shown below.
+Some common customization examples are shown below:

 **Specify PVC Template:**

-Backup job needs a temporary storage to hold `dump` files before it can be uploaded to cloud backend.
-By default, KubeDB reads storage specification from `spec.storage` section of database crd and creates PVC with similar specification for backup job.
-However, if you want to specify custom PVC template, you can do it through `spec.backupSchedule.podVolumeClaimSpec` field.
-This is particularly helpful when you want to use different `storageclass` for backup job than the database.
+Backup jobs use temporary storage to hold `dump` files before it can be uploaded to cloud backend.
+By default, KubeDB reads storage specification from `spec.storage` section of database crd and creates a PVC with similar specification for backup job.
+However, if you want to specify a custom PVC template, you can do it through `spec.backupSchedule.podVolumeClaimSpec` field.
+This is particularly helpful when you want to use different `storageclass` for backup jobs and the database.

 ```yaml
 apiVersion: kubedb.com/v1alpha1